WELCOME FROM THE DEPARTMENT HEAD

 Kinesiology, Sport & Leisure Studies Welcomes you to “GSU”

-You’ll receive instruction from expert faculty who are continuously retooling their skillsets to provide quality learning experiences for you.
-Professionally engaged and involved, our faculty serve on numerous college and university-wide committees.
-With over 400 undergraduate majors and 100 plus graduate students in the graduate program, KSLS is among the academic units with large enrollments.
-Our location in the Fredrick C. Hobdy Assembly Center, students majoring in the KSLS Department are privy to state-of-the-art classrooms, computers, and laboratory facilities.
+With over 400 undergraduate majors and 100 plus students in the graduate program, KSLS is among the Top Ten academic units at GSU.
+Located in the Fredrick C. Hobdy Assembly Center (Ste 148), students majoring in the KSLS Department are privy to state-of-the-art classrooms, computers, and laboratory facilities.

 Dr. Simmons receives award.Chronology of Departmental Milestones